 Local Use Taxes

-Use Tax for Individuals
+Use tax for individuals

-Businesses with a Minnesota tax ID number
+A business with a Minnesota tax ID number